daiv/PackRun/README.md

         ```bash
         npm run ios
         ```
+4. **Connect to your local server:**
+    To connect to the local server, you must specify your computer's IP address.
+Open [ConnContext.tsx](./client/src/context/ConnContext.tsx) file and modify the url variable with your IP address.

-4.  **Run the application:**
+5.  **Run the application:**

-    After the libraries are installed in your device, you can start the app with:
+    After the libraries are installed in your device and your IP address is set, you can start the app with:

     ```bash
     npm run start